data-ethics-and-society/data-ethics-and-society-reading-group/Guides/facilitating.md

 ## Meeting Structure

 Meetings are typically 1 hour.
 It helps to have an event `chair`, `organiser` and `support` so that one person can chair the meeting and the other two can handle everything behind the scenes.
-The  `organiser` has set up the event Teams meeting, and sent out invitations for tickets holders.
+The `organiser` sets up the event meeting and sends out invitations to tickets holders.

 ### 0-5 mins